How To Plan An Eco-Friendly Camping Trip

 Before you go, it’s important to check all your usual products to see if they’re suited to camping, allowing you enough time to source alternatives.

 Many of our favourite hair and body products contain dangerous chemicals which can pollute the environment if they come into contact with it, including moisturisers, toothpaste, sunscreen, and insect repellent.

 Take a look at the ingredients list and opt for products with all-natural, organic contents.

-Although in an ideal world we would get rid of all of our technology for the duration of a camping trip, this isn’t always feasible or, in fact, practical.
+Although in an ideal world we would get rid of all our technology for the duration of a camping trip, this isn’t always feasible or practical.

 Rather than packing your regular chargers, try to source solar-powered alternatives that can reduce your use of electricity.
 You’d be surprised at how far solar technology has come and you’ll be able to find an alternative energy supply for almost all of your power-hungry gizmos (as long as you’re not hoping to watch Netflix in your tent!).

 In a similar vein to recycling, try to reduce your plastic waste by packing lots of reusable water bottles.